PRAYASI/Grab-A-Bite/README.md

 # GRAB A BITE
 # Gazebo Pickup Website
+This repository contains a web development project which focuses on computerizing the processing of food orders in food outlets.

 #### Basic idea and Key objective
 * ##### Basic idea
 	* To provide web interface for our college's cafeteria **Gazebo** to avoid the commotion during the lunch breaks where student's willing to have their lunch in gazebo must have to wait in a long queue to get their orders done and at times they might endup without having their lunch since they'll have to rush to their classes.